 The number of calibration standards and frequency of preparation for each test are to be specified in the laboratory’s SOP.
 Recommended methods for Chesapeake Bay Program laboratories appear in Section D of this chapter.

-The lowest calibration standard must be at or below the lowest quantitation or reporting level (e.g. MQL or PQL).
+The lowest calibration standard must be at or below the lowest quantitation or reporting level for which quantitative data are reported without qualification.

 Calibration standards must be subject to the same sample preparation and analysis steps as samples, e.g., digestion, combustion, etc.